davidkabongo/AnimalDex/README.md

 5. Overview
 6. Description

 Animal-Dex is an on-the-go encyclopedia of animal facts.
 Users can look up whatever animal they want and get basic and advanced information.
-They can save their favorite animals for later fact reference
+They can save their favorite animals for later fact reference.
+To use the app, download the code and open it in XCode :)

 App Evaluation
 [Evaluation of your app across the following attributes]